The Beijen/Beyen Family Site

 The coat of arms

-In 1824 a small painting was made with the family coat of arms of Johan Franco III.
+In 1824 a small painting was made that showed the family coat of arms of Johan Franco III.
 In 1999 I received it from one of his descendants.
 The coat of arms contains the same deer antlers that also appear on the seal of Johan Franco's ancestors from the oldest generations.

 More about the image is said on the page Coats of Arms.